-102 Additional methods of public notice
+96 Additional methods of public notice

-- (1) If the Municipality considers notice in accordance with sections 98, 99 or 101 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application: - (a) to convene a meeting for the purpose of informing the affected members of the public of the application; - (b) to broadcast information regarding the application on a local radio station in a specified language; - (c) to hold an open day or public meeting to notify and inform the affected members of the public of the application; - (d) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (e) to obtain letters of consent or objection to the application. - (2) Where an applicant has given additional public notice of an application on behalf of the Municipality, the applicant must provide proof that the additional public notice has been given as required. - (3) Where the Municipality requires an applicant to display a public notice as contemplated in paragraph (a), the Municipality must conduct an on-site inspection to verify whether the applicant has complied with the requirement to display that public notice.
+(1) If the Municipality considers notice in accordance with sections 93 or 94 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application:

+- (a) to display and maintain a notice contemplated in section 93 of a size of at least 60 cm by 42 cm on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - the notice must be displayed for a minimum of 30 days during the period that the public may comment on the application; - the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application; - (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application.

+(2) Where an applicant has given additional public notice of an application on behalf of a Municipality, the applicant must provide proof that the additional public notice has been given as required.

-103 Requirements for petitions
+97 Requirements for petitions

-- All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection. - Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.
+- (1) All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection.

+(2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.

-104 Requirements for objections or comments
+98 Requirements for objections, comments or representations